Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/async-persistency-mirror-advanced.markdown

 - The Mirror Service cannot be used with a single space.
 It is supported with the `async-replicated`, and `partitioned` cluster schemas.
 - The Mirror Service is a single space which joins a replication group.
 The Mirror Service is not a clustered space or part of the replication group declaration.
 - When the Mirror Service is loaded, it does not perform memory recovery.
-See the [reliability section](#reliability) for more details.
 - [Transient Entries](./transient-entries.html) are not persisted into the data source, just as in any other persistent mode.
 - You should have one Mirror Service running per Data-Grid cluster.
 - The Mirror Service cannot be clustered.
 Deploying it as a Processing unit ensures its high-availability.